Herniated Disc Treatment

 Let me warn you.
 Magic does not exist.
 Over the last 50 years many therapies, commercially available devices as well as surgical and other invasive interventions – all have failed.

 Occasionally some success is reported when by accident an applied intervention happens to match the exact anatomical configuration of the pathology bringing relief to the sufferer.
 Mostly however patients are destined to wander in circles from specialist to specialist in the eternal quest for the healthy back.
-Until they come to realize the fact that there is no easy way out and it is necessary for them to put their full trust in the hands of specialists who base their treatment on the latest scientific findings and technological advancements.
-Who do not sugarcoat the issue with promises of some “miraculous cures”, but approach the problem energetically and realistically providing the patients with what is best for them.
+Until they come to realize the fact that there is no easy way out and it is necessary for them to put their full trust in the hands of specialists who base their treatment on the latest scientific evidence and uses comprehensive approach.
+Who do not sugarcoat the issue with promises of some “miraculous cures”, but approach the problem realistically providing the patients with what is best for them individually.

 There is no evidence or consensus to this day as to what type of herniation should be treated with what method.
 Every attempt to match a specific therapy to a specific type of herniation has failed.
 The extensive variability of the degree, shape and position of intervertebral disc herniation make intervention targeting next to impossible.
 The obvious question is – why?

 I am not going to go into the intricacies of the spinal anatomy for it will only shift your attention away from the actual problem.
 Just like over-reliance on the most popular imaging modality – MRI – that has done exactly that.
 The radiological evidence of disc displacement and compression of the nerve by the bulged material of the disc is only a radiological fact, a mere outcome of the disease.
 It is simply not the cause.
 Recently I see an increase in awareness of this by radiologists, who now are much more careful in their interpretation of MRI imagery.
 What they would have called a disc prolapse (herniation) a few years ago, for example, is now classified as a disc protrusion.